Courtesy of Stevan Alcala.

 It’s Latino Music Month in Austin, where the salsa and sounds are as hot as the looming summer season.
 Austin, though primarily known for blues and country at heart, has a vibrant history of a thriving Latino community and the deep music roots that come along with it.
 This lineage includes various acts like the iconic Tejano band Little Joe Y La Familia, Los Lonely Boys and Vallejo’s unique take on Latino rock, as well as emerging artists like Cilantro Boombox and Peligrosa DJ Collective who are mixing Latino influences with modern electronic and hip hop styles.

 We wanted to highlight an individual who has managed to take these seemingly disparate styles and influences from various generations and weave them seamlessly into a modern Latino discourse on sound.
-An individual whose hyper-creative output is as diverse as the pan dulce choices at La Mexicana Bakery over on South First Street.
+An individual whose hyper-creative output is as diverse as the pan dulce choices at Joe's Bakery.